-Join Michael Lehman for an in-depth discussion in this video Understanding the Azure Tables API, part of Using Windows Azure with Windows Phone 8.
+Join Michael Lehman for an in-depth discussion in this video Understanding the Azure Tables API, part of Building Windows Phone 8 Apps with Azure.

 …We've taken a lot of time to look at an overview of Windows Azure.…Now it's time to look in detail, at the…APIs we're going to use and actually write some code.…So to begin with, we're going to update…the plain old Notes application from the Building…and Notetaking app for Windows Phone 8 and…Windows Store, to storage data in Azure tables.…The easiest way to manipulate Azure Storage…is using the Visual Studio Server Explorer, and…in this course we're going to use the Azure Storage Emulator which…creates a Windows Azure Storage mechanism…that actually runs on your development box.…